-- periodic review of the risk management strategy and policy by the Chief Financial Officer. - periodic review of the Strategic Risk Register by the Corporate Governance Working Group. - monitoring the effective management of risks including regular reporting on service and corporate performance indicators to Members (quarterly via the Accounts & Audit Committee and Policy and Resources Committee). - annual review of the overall process and effectiveness of risk management and internal control reported via the Annual Governance Statement. - regular monitoring and reporting on finance, risk and performance across all services as part of the Service Planning and Performance Framework. - consideration by Councillors as part of the reporting and decision making process, whereby risk management considerations are reported in respect of service, policy and project developments.
+- review of the risk management strategy and policy statement every three years by the Corporate Governance Working Group and Accounts and Audit Committee, which will then be reported to Policy & Resources Committee for approval and recommendation to Council to adopt. - quarterly review of the Strategic Risk Register by the Corporate Governance Working Group. - monitoring the effective management of risks including regular reporting on service and corporate performance indicators to Members (quarterly via the Accounts & Audit Committee and Policy and Resources Committee). - ♦ annual review of the overall process and effectiveness of risk management and internal control reported via the Annual Governance Statement. - regular monitoring and reporting on finance, risk and performance across all services as part of the Service Planning and Performance Management Framework. - consideration by Councillors as part of the reporting and decision making process, whereby risk management considerations are reported in respect of service, policy and project developments.